-Stand records for the Mackenzie District Council plantations have only been formally recorded since to 30/11/1992.
+However, stand records for the Mackenzie District Council plantations have only been formally recorded since to 30/11/1992.
 Therefore stand records are not complete for all plantations in the valuation.
+Older stands with operations dating prior to stand records being initiated have no operation information (DOS, prune/thin dates).
+Some mid-rotation inventories have been carried in these stands.
+Also young stands where no operations have been carried out only have initial stocking and species information.